✍🏼 Reporting Fellow at The Oregonian/OregonLive

 Previous bylines: The Boston Globe, Portland Mercury, Portland Monthly Magazine, Willamette Week, Harvard University

-Click here to see a feed of my recently published stories for The Oregonian/OregonLive.
+Click here to see a feed of my most recent stories for The Oregonian/OregonLive.

 This summer, Nick Pham, 34, successfully pushed the Portland Marathon to recognize non-binary runners.
 Pham, who is transgender and non-binary, will run the race for the first time Oct.
 3, 2021, in the new gender division “Non-Binary or Prefer Not To Disclose.”